-I have over the years fished a number of rivers and creeks around the Steelhead Alley and throughout the great lakes region and have tried several methods that work very well.
-It is my opinion that no one steelhead alley fishing method is best for all tributaries.
+I have fished all of the rivers and creeks around the Steelhead Alley and have tried several methods that work very well.
+It is my opinion that no one method is best for all tributaries.

-I discuss some effective methods for fishing Steelhead Alley on my page Best Way To Catch Steelhead In Rivers.
+I discuss some effective methods on my page, Best Way To Catch Steelhead In Rivers.

-Float fishing for instance may be perfect for large rivers with longer deeper pools, but may not be effective in fishing small or medium-sized shallow rivers and creeks.
+Float fishing may be perfect for large rivers with longer, deeper pools but may not be effective in fishing small or medium-sized shallow rivers and creeks.

-Fly fishing in steelhead alley is very common and most river guides of the area including myself prefer this method for fishing steelhead in steelhead alley.
-The use of indicators to present nymphs and eggs patterns is the normal way to fish but there are other good methods that work and some might work even better.
+Fly fishing in Steelhead Alley is very common, and most river guides in the area myself included, prefer this method for fishing steelhead in Steelhead Alley.
+The use of indicators to present nymphs and egg patterns is the normal way to fish, but there are other good methods that work, and some might work even better.

-Spin fishing use a method known as float fishing, or bottom bouncing is popular and effective when fishing steelhead alley rivers.
+Spin fishing uses a method known as float fishing, or bottom bouncing is popular and effective when fishing steelhead alley rivers.

 Spin fishing with lures is also very effective and a lot of fun.